Exclusive Interview

 Daily Bell: You worked in New York City, Zürich and Hong Kong.
 What was that like?

-Marc Faber: In the early 70s, New York was the leading financial center.
+Marc Faber: In the early '70s, New York was the leading financial center.
 When I moved to Asia in 1973, Asia was still very poor.
-Countries like Taiwan, South Korea and Singapore had very poor infrastructure and were still essentially run by "Dictators.".
-I felt, based on the experience and the rise of Japan in the 50s and 60s, that other countries in Asia were going to grow very rapidly, so I stayed on, mostly in Hong Kong and throughout Asia.
+Countries like Taiwan, South Korea and Singapore had very poor infrastructure and were still essentially run by "Dictators."
+I felt, based on the experience and the rise of Japan in the '50s and '60s, that other countries in Asia were going to grow very rapidly, so I stayed on, mostly in Hong Kong and throughout Asia.

 Daily Bell: You moved to Hong Kong in 1973, and became a managing director at Drexel Burnham Lambert Ltd. Hong Kong.
 You were there throughout.
 Did Drexel get a bad rap?
 What about Mike Milken?
 What do you think of Drexel these days?

-Marc Faber: Well I think Mike Milken was a financial genius.
+Marc Faber: Well, I think Mike Milken was a financial genius.
 I have great admiration for him and his ability to work under enormous pressure.
 At the end, he had lawsuits, he was defending himself; Drexel Burnham had lawsuits and he was still trading bonds every day.
-He had unusual abilities to function under very heavy pressure but, obviously, the firm and his department did a few things that were not entirely above the board.
+He had unusual abilities to function under very heavy pressure but, obviously, the firm and his department did a few things that were not entirely above board.
 I wouldn't think, when looking at what has happened in the last few years, he deserved to go to jail.
 There are many people that committed far larger financial fraud, or at least contributed to irregularities, that have never gone to jail in the last few years or up to this day.
 The penalty was disproportionate.

 Daily Bell: In 1990 you set up your own business, Marc Faber Limited, now in Thailand.
 Why there?